mamscience/ICnotes/style guide/README.md

 ## Headers

-# H1 - Create the best documentation
+# H1 - No need to use this one (the article title is added automatically)

-## H2 - Create the best documentation
+## H2 - Regular captation

 ### H3 - Create the best documentation